Responsive Ad Slot

 Erin, who founded Kaleidoscope while struggling with the rigors of high school life at the Stamford American International School, said the project aims to provide help to low-income ethnic minority families with children on the spectrum.

-This will be done with help from volunteer therapists who will be asked to spare one to two hours of their time to help provide the much-needed training for carers of the special-needs children.
+This will be done with help from volunteer therapists who will be asked to spare one to two hours of their time to provide much-needed training for carers of special-needs children.

 Details of Kaleidoscope's first-ever training for OFWs looking after special-needs children